-Note: To ensure the Compare and Write is an atomic operation in a multi-host environment, host software should ensure that the size of a Compare and Write fused operation is no larger than the atomic write unit size.
-Controllers may abort a Compare and Write fused operation that is larger than the atomic write unit size.
+Note: To ensure the Compare and Write is an atomic operation in a multi-host environment, host software should ensure that the size of a Compare and Write fused operation is no larger than the ACWU/NACWU (refer to section 6.4) and that Atomic Boundaries are respected (refer to section 6.4.3).
+Controllers may abort a Compare and Write fused operation that is larger than ACWU/NACWU or that crosses an Atomic Boundary with an error of Atomic Write Unit Exceeded.

-6.3 Command Ordering Requirements and Atomic Write Unit
+6.3 Command Ordering Requirements

-Except for commands that are part of a fused operation, each command is processed as an independent entity without reference to other commands submitted to the same I/O Submission Queue or to commands submitted to other I/O Submission Queues.
+For all commands which are not part of a fused operation (refer to section 4.10), or for which the write size is greater than AWUN, each command is processed as an independent entity without reference to other commands submitted to the same I/O Submission Queue or to commands submitted to other I/O Submission Queues.
 Specifically, the controller is not responsible for checking the LBA of a Read or Write command to ensure any type of ordering between commands.
 For example, if a Read is submitted for LBA x and there is a Write also submitted for LBA x, there is no guarantee of the order of completion for those commands (the Read may finish first or the Write may finish first).

-If there are ordering requirements between commands, host software or the associated application is required to enforce that ordering above the level of the controller.
+If there are ordering requirements between these commands, host software or the associated application is required to enforce that ordering above the level of the controller.